How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Help measures:

-Take an anti-allergic drug prescribed by a doctor.
+Take an antiallergic drug prescribed by your doctor.

 You can apply a compress with baking soda diluted in water.

-With a large area of rashes - take a bath with a solution of baking soda.
+For large areas of rashes, take a bath with a solution of baking soda.

 Insect bites